 The probe took off aboard a SpaceX Falcon 9 rocket from Cape Canaveral, in the United States.

-The Hera mission, ESA's first planetary defence mission, will study in detail the asteroid Dimorphos, whose orbit was altered in 2022 by the impact of a probe launched by the US space agency (NASA), as part of the DART mission.
+The Hera mission, ESA's first planetary defence mission, will study in detail the asteroid Dimorphos, whose orbit was altered in 2022 by the impact of a probe launched by the US Space Agency (NASA), as part of the DART mission.

 Dimorphos, a natural satellite of the asteroid Didymos, was the first body in the Solar System whose orbit was altered by human activity.